shadowCat0x01/happy-nlw/README.md

 ## Happy - NLW #3
-A project taught by Diego Fernandes from Rocketset.
+A project taught by Diego Fernandes from Rocketseat.

 ## Available Scripts